Does Loyola Offer Test-Blind Admissions?

 Yes!
-We are absolutely still accepting applications and offering scholarships.
+We are absolutely accepting applications and offering scholarships.
 Please apply here.

 Are you accepting graduate school applications?

 Yes!
 Moving forward, we will communicate with all graduate school applicants via email.
 Our general graduate admissions email account will be checked daily as normal.
 Students can still submit applications via the graduate student application online.
-Students will be asked to submit official transcripts and other supporting documents electronically.
-However, a process has been implemented for physical mail to be picked up and processed regularly.
+Students are encouraged to submit official transcripts and other supporting documents electronically when possible, but Loyola is receiving physical mail regularly.

 How can I make my deposit?

-Yes!
-You can still make your enrollment deposit online.
+Welcome to the Wolf Pack!
+You can make your enrollment deposit online.

 - On-campus students: $500